Tereza Čorejová

 Tereza Čorejová (born 19 July 2005) is a Slovak hurdler.
+She won the 60 metres hurdles at the 2026 Slovakian Indoor Championships.
 She was a bronze medalist at the 2025 European Athletics U23 Championships in the 100 metres hurdles.

 Biography

 She studied at the STU Academic Sport Centre in Bratislava and competed as a member of Naša atletika Bratislava under the coach Igor Gavenčiak.
 As a 14 year-old in January 2020, she broke the Slovak age-group record for the 60 metres hurdles, running 8.73 seconds to break the previous record set ten years previously by Monika Baňovičová.
 In March of that year, she also set the Slovakia age-group record in the 60 metres, running 7.81 seconds.
 By 2021, she had won twelve Slovak age-group championship titles, and also set twelve Slovak age-group national records.
 She was later coached by Peter Bottlík.

 She opened her 2024 outdoor season in the 100 metres hurdles with a wind-aided 14.06 seconds in Košice in May 2024.
 She took part in the 100 metres hurdles at the 2024 World Athletics U20 Championships in Lima, Peru in August 2025.

 She was runner up to Viktoria Forster in the 60 metres hurdles at the Slovak Indoor Championships in February 2025.
 She also placed fifth in the 60 metres final at the same championships.
 In June 2025, she improved her personal best for the 100 metres hurdles to 13.25 seconds to move to fourth on the Slovak all-time list.
 Later that month, she lowered her personal best to 13.04 seconds (+1.9 m/s) whilst competing in Banská Bystrica.